 - Travelling by metro

-Our sites are well served by the Société de transport de Montréal (STM).
+Our sites are well served by the public transit systems of the Société de transport de Montréal (STM).

 - Travelling by train